rafaelcoias/42_Born2beRoot/GUIDE/README.md

 <h5>Architecture</h5>

-$<b>uname -a</b> : Print certain system information (-a flag stands for 'all').
-So this command prints all the info about the system.br>
+  - $<b>uname -a</b> : Print certain system information (-a flag stands for 'all').
+So this command prints all the info about the system.

 <h5>Physical CPU</h5>